YaliZhang98/mGPS/README.md

 # mGPS
-**Microbiome biodiversity typify fine-scale biogeography**
+**Microbiome biodiversity typifies fine-scale biogeography using a machine learning model**

 *Leo McCarthy, Yali Zhang and Eran Elhaik*

-This repository contains all code used for data cleaning, modelling and results contained in the mGPS analysis.
+This repository contains all code used for data cleaning, modelling and results contained in the Microbiome Geographic Population Structure (mGPS) analysis.
 Outlining the method used for developing our multi-output model for hierarchical location predictions i.e. (continent/country/city) and location co-ordinates(latitude + longitude) using bacterial abundance data as input.

 ## Data